ystaggl/PiP-for-MPV/README.md

 # Usage
 Runs as a separate to MPV, just run the exe (or ahk, if you have AutoHotKey installed) file, and it should work immediately

+Simply press the hotkeys while scroll lock is on to run the respective scripts

 # Versions
 There are two versions, the simplified version and the full version.